soonbong-lee/soonbong-lee.github.io/_pages/about.md

 Prior to joining Yale, I earned a B.B.A. and a B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
 During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on data-driven portfolio optimization.

-<p><strong>I am on the academic job market for 2025–26.
+<p><strong>I am on the 2025-26 academic job market.
 You can find my
 <a href="/files/Soonbong_Lee_CV_Sep_2025 v4.pdf">CV here</a>.</strong></p>

 **Upcoming Talks**